Finding one’s true passion can be difficult, but not for Riley Smith, a digital editor and reporter for the Radio Iowa Agribusiness Network.

-Smith explained he grew up on a farm near Griswold, Iowa and knew he wanted to stay in agriculture.
-He was told to try radio and stayed involved, even competing in FFA.
+Smith grew up on a farm near Griswold, Iowa, and knew he wanted to stay in agriculture.
+He ultimately tried radio and stayed involved, even competing in FFA.

-“For one contest, one of the judges was our local radio news director for KJAN Radio, in Atlantic.
+“For one contest, our local radio news director for KJN Radio, in Atlantic, was one of the judges.
 Then he offered me a part-time job.
-It wasn’t until a year after that I got interested in radio broadcasting,” Smith said.
+It wasn’t until a year after that I got interested in radio broadcasting,” Smith added.

-He attended Northwest Missouri State University where he majored in agricultural media graduating in December 2021.
-His last summer as a college student, May 2021, he interned with the Iowa Agribusiness Radio Network.
+He attended Northwest Missouri State University, where he majored in agricultural media graduating in December 2021.
+His last summer as a college student, May 2021, he interned with the Iowa Agribusiness News Network.

 “They were looking for a full-time employee, but I asked them if I could intern over the summer, since I had one semester left and they brought me on,” Smith explained.

-Since beginning to work full time in January 2022 for the Iowa Agribusiness Radio Network, he has got the opportunity to work on projects such as the World Pork Expo, Iowa State Fair, and Farm Progress Show.
+Since beginning to work full time in January 2022 for the Iowa Agribusiness News Network, he has got the opportunity to work on projects such as the World Pork Expo, the Iowa State Fair, and Farm Progress Show.

 “I’ve been going to the state fair every year of my life, so it was really cool to be on the media coverage side of things.
 To get to go behind the scenes and be in the ring for the Governor’s Charity Steer Show was a great event,” Smith said.